Own-Data-Privateer/hoardy-mail/README.md

 I.e. you can borrow someone's phone, unlock it (passcode? peek over their shoulder or just get some video surveillance footage of them typing it in public; fingerprint? they leave their fingerprints all over the device itself, dust with some flour, take a photo, apply some simple filters, 3D-print the result, this actually takes ~3 minutes to do if you know what you are doing), ask Google to authenticate via prompt.
 Done, you can login to everything with no password needed.
 And Google appears to give no way to disable Google prompts if your account has an attached Android device.
-Though, you can make Google prompts ask for a password too, but that feature need special setup.
+Though, you can make Google prompts ask for a password too, but that feature needs special setup.
 Meanwhile, "legacy" passwords are not secure, apparently?

 So to use `imaparms` with GMail you will have to enable 2FA in your account settings and then add an application-specific password for IMAP access.
 I.e., instead of generating a random password and giving it to Google (while storing it in a password manager that feeds it to `imaparms`), you ask Google to generate a random password for you and use that with `imaparms`.

 To enable 2FA, even for very old accounts that never used anything phone or Android-related, for no rational reasons, GMail requires specifying a working phone number that can receive SMS.
-Which you can then simply remove after you copied your OTP secret into an authentificator of your choice.
+Which you can then simply remove after you copied your OTP secret into an authenticator of your choice.
 Sorry, why did you need the phone number, again?

 Ah, well, Google now knows it and will be able track your movements by buying location data from your network operator.